Biden adviser: Trump seeking to 'subvert the democratic system' with legal challenges

 “No, he does not have any concern," Bedingfield told "Fox News Sunday," saying that the Trump campaign's cases "have been laughed out of court after court all across the country" and "are getting absolutely no traction."

 She also pointed to a recount in Georgia that Republican officials affirmed showed that Biden won the state.
+While Gov. Brian Kemp did certify the election results, he did call for a sample audit to compare voters’ signatures on mail-in ballots.

+Sunday morning, Trump called for the signatures on the ballots to be compared with their envelopes.

+"It's all about the signatures on the envelopes.
+Why are the Democrats fighting so hard to hide them," Trump tweeted.
+"We will find massive numbers of fraudulent ballots.
+The signatures won’t match.
+Fight hard Republicans.
+Don't let them destroy the evidence!"

 GEORGIA GOV. BRIAN KEMP CERTIFIES ELECTION RESULTS, CALLS FOR AUDIT

 During that press conference, Giuliani and attorney Sidney Powell made sweeping allegations of a "centralized" voter fraud plot.
-He referenced allegations in sworn affidavits that raised questions regarding the vote-counting processes in several jurisdictions, but did not illustrate how they were connected as part of an overarching scheme.
+He referenced allegations in sworn affidavits that raised questions regarding the vote-counting processes in several jurisdictions but did not illustrate how they were connected as part of an overarching scheme.

 Looking ahead, Bedingfield discussed Biden's preparations for taking office in January, stating that the president-elect will announce his first Cabinet selections on Tuesday.
 She would not go into any more detail regarding who or even how many picks will be announced.